Sphere10/Hydrogen/src/Hydrogen.Application/Settings/README.md

-﻿# Settings
+﻿# ⚙️ Settings

-Settings library allow a simple way for application to make use of user and system configurable settings which can be modified.
+**Settings management library** providing simple, type-safe, encrypted configuration storage for application and user settings.

-## Declare your settings
+## 💫 Declare your settings

 Settings objects inherit `SettingsObject` and have properties.
-Default values of properties can be specified by `DefaultValueAttribute` or directly with assignment.
-To use an "AppSetting" from your `app.config` or `web.config` as a default value for a property, declare an `AppSettingAttribute` over that property with the name of the app setting.
+Default values can be specified by `DefaultValueAttribute` or directly with assignment.
+Use `AppSettingAttribute` to link to `app.config` or `web.config`:

 ```csharp